Comparison

 Quick conclusion

-Use long context for bounded source material and prototypes.
-Use RAG when the corpus grows, repeats, needs ranking, or needs citations.
+Long context can replace retrieval setup for bounded inputs.
+It does not replace retrieval strategy when the corpus grows, repeats, needs ranking, or needs source control.

 Fast answer

-Long context is the simpler MVP move when the source set is small and bounded.
-RAG becomes worth it when you need repeatable search over a growing corpus.
+Long context is the simpler MVP move when the relevant source material is small enough to send directly.
+RAG becomes worth it when the product needs repeatable retrieval over a growing or frequently queried corpus.

 DecisionChoose long contextChoose RAG